cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 resources, which means that no worker can concurrently execute more tasks than its number of cores.
 (This will likely change in the future.)

-When the resources used by a task are unknown, Work Queue can measure and compute efficient resource values to maximize throughput or minimize waste, as we explain in the following sections.
+When you would like to run several tasks in a worker, but you are not sure about the resources each task needs, Work Queue can automatically find values of resources that maximize throughput, or minimize waste.
+This is discussed in the section (below)[#grouping-tasks-with-similar-resources-needs].

 ### Monitoring and Enforcement